 As a result, we made you a list of the best national parks to add on your travel bucket list.

 Founded in 1941, the Nahuelbuta national park is located on the highest zone of the Nahuelbuta Cordillera, in the Araucanía Region.
 One of the last strongholds where lives the Araucaría Araucana, it has beautiful hiking trails and natural lookout points.
-Moreover, it is the perfect place for some local fauna and flora observation.

 The park covers an area of 6832 hectares, characterized by big forests of araucaria trees, most of them are thousands-year-old.
 Actually, it was founded in order to protect the Araucaria tree that is native of the Andes mountain range.

 You can hike 2 main walking trails in the Nahuelbuta national park.
 The first one is Piedra El Águila located 1.460 meters above sea level.
 There, you can find a lookout point with a spectacular view over the Andes mountain range, the valley, the Pacific coast and ocean.
 Second, the Cerro Anay (1.450 m.s.n.m) offers a 5-kilometer hiking trail with stunning panoramic views over Los Nevados de Chillán, and the Villarrica volcano.

 The Conguillío national park is located 148 kilometers north-east of the city of Temuco.
 It covers a total area of 60.832 hectares.
 In Mapundungun, it’s “ko-nquillio” which means “pine nuts in the water”.
 The name is based upon the abundance of the araucaria trees and the surrounding lakes shaping the landscape of the park.

 With an average of 100.000 visitors per year, the Conguillio national park receives an average of 100.000 visitors a year, making it one of the most visited parks of Chile.
 Recently, it was designated by the BBC as one of the last places on earth protecting the landscape where once lived the dinosaurs.